 Where You Can Go to Learn Medical Office Administration

-At Penn Commercial, we empower students to help achieve their professional goals and successfully launch new careers.
+At Penn Commercial, we prepare students to help them achieve their professional goals and to help them launch new careers.
 And that is what Penn Commercial Business/Technical School has been doing since 1929: Empowering students.
-For more than 80 years we have been training students and heightening their abilities so they can be well prepared for challenges they might encounter in the health care job market.
+For more than 80 years we have been training students and heightening their abilities so they can be prepared for challenges they might encounter in the health care job market.

-The health care industry has been growing significantly, which makes now the perfect time to start your career as a medical office administrator.
-According to data retrieved from O*NET OnLine, the job growth projection from 2014 to 2024 is 14%.
-The projected number of job openings for that same period of time is 163,800.*
+The health care industry has been growing significantly, which makes now a great time to start your career as a medical office administrator.
+According to data retrieved from O*NET OnLine, the job growth projection from 2016 to 2026 is 15%.
+The projected number of job openings for that same period of time is 80,800.*

 One of the key strengths of the Medical Office Administration program at Penn Commercial Business/Technical School, and of entering the medical office administrator field, is the wide range of settings in which you will be qualified to work.
-This degree allows you to work in a variety of positions including:
+Those with an associate’s in medical office administration work in a variety of positions including:

 - Medical Office Specialist